Classification in Equilibrium: Structure of Optimal Decision Rules: Conclusion

 \section{Conclusion}

-This article develops a structural theory of classification when the behavior being classified responds strategically to the classifier.
-In contrast to standard learning settings where the feature--label distribution is treated as fixed, here classification induces incentives, incentives change behavior, and behavior in turn reshapes the data distribution on which classification operates.
-We characterize the resulting Stackelberg equilibrium and show that, despite endogenous behavioral responses, optimal classifiers fall into a small and tractable family.
+This article develops a theory of globally optimal classification when the behavior being classified responds strategically to the classifier.
+Unlike standard learning settings in which the feature-label distribution is fixed, here the classifier induces incentives in a population, those incentives change behavior, and the ensuing behavior endogenously reshapes the distribution of signals on which the classifier operates.
+We characterize the resulting Stackelberg equilibrium and show that, despite these feedback effects, globally optimal classifiers lie in a small and tractable family.

 Across baseline environments, capacity constraints, and settings in which individuals can partially mimic compliance, optimal classifiers are either a single threshold rule or a two-cut rule.
-These structure results imply that equilibrium strategic behavior does \emph{not} make optimal classification arbitrarily complex: the space of optimal designs remains low-dimensional and interpretable.
-In this sense, the ``hard part'' of strategic classification in the environment we've considered is not the complexity of best responses, but understanding how the classifier shapes the population to which it is applied.
+These results show that strategic responses do not make optimal classification arbitrarily complex: the space of optimal classifiers remains low-dimensional, interpretable, and implementable.
+The ``hard part'' of strategic classification is not the complexity of best responses but understanding how the classifier reshapes the population to which it is applied.

+Recognizing that classification can reshape a population in potentially harmful ways leads us to also consider the behavioral effects of the classification objectives guiding a designer.
+Different objectives induce different patterns of behavioral feedback, and some classification objectives can make harmful equilibria inevitable.
+We identify a class of designer objectives for which certain behavioral pathologies never arise in equilibrium: a designer with these objectives cannot rationally induce lower compliance in one group and higher compliance in another.
+These results demonstrate that certain adjustments to classification objectives---such as adopting precision-seeking criteria rather than accuracy maximizing criteria---can eliminate harmful equilibria.

+Our analysis of cheating, or feature manipulation, also illustrates that optimal classification can deliberately shape the \textit{informational environment}.
+A two-cut rule can make intermediate signals unattractive and induce agents to self-sort into more separated behaviors, yielding a cleaner distribution of data.
+These non-monotone rules are unusual in machine learning and mechanism design, yet arise naturally in our framework.
+We note that similar incentive effects can be approximated by alternative, more familiar mechanisms---such as thresholds coupled with lotteries over scarce positive decisions---which can also deter cheating at the cost of some efficiency.